Kilcreggan

 A ferry subsidised by Strathclyde Partnership for Transport provides a regular service from Kilcreggan pier across the Clyde to Gourock.
 Until 2012, the ferry service also included crossings of the Gare Loch to Helensburgh, and was operated by Clyde Marine Services which ran the elderly MV Kenilworth until 2007 when they introduced the new MV Seabus for the route.
 After re-tendering, the contract for the Gourock to Kilcreggan route was awarded by SPT to Clydelink which bought the smaller MV Island Princess for the run and commenced services on 1 April 2012.
 On 24 March 2012 more than 400 people protested at the pier over fears for the future of the service.
 The contract was taken away from Clydelink and returned to Clyde Marine, who resumed the Gourock to Kilcreggan ferry service on 14 May 2018 with the former Seabus, now in blue livery and renamed Chieftain.
-CalMac are to take over the contract from 1 June 2020, leasing Chieftain from Clyde Marine.
+CalMac took over the contract from 1 June 2020, leasing Chieftain from Clyde Marine.

 Kilcreggan is in the historic county of Dunbartonshire.
 Before the local government reorganisation in 1975 it formed part of the joint police burgh of Cove and Kilcreggan.
 It then formed part of Dumbarton District and Strathclyde Region until the reorganisation of the 1990s.
 It has been part of Argyll and Bute unitary authority since then.

 Craigrownie Parish Church of Scotland serves the communities of Ardpeaton, Cove and Kilcreggan.